HuntAlpha/AI_Based_Projects/Income Predition/Readme.txt

-# 🧠 Adult Income Classification using Machine Learning
+# 🧠 Income Prediction using Machine Learning

 This project predicts whether a person earns **more than $50K** per year using the **UCI Adult Income dataset**.
 The goal is to classify individuals based on their demographic and work-related attributes.